ThePerfectLegend/Crypto-Tracker/README.md

 - User can reload the List of coins with updated data from API and sorting it by market position, price, and holdings with animations.
 - In `DetailView` created a custom animated line chart to display historical price data.
 Downloaded data is displaying in grid format with reusable components.
 Coin description section has animated expand and collapse options.
 - Launch screen is combined with `UIKit` and `SwiftUI` loading animation.
 Added app icon.

+## To Do
+- Replace api calls to async/await
+- Refact code to my own style